Python Pandas

 Finally, DataFrame.index and DataFrame.columns allow users to change a DataFrame depending on its row and column names.

 describe() - Pandas' describe() function provides short statistical summary measures for numerical columns in a DataFrame, exposing data distribution, dispersion, and central tendency.
-To easily understand the dataset, it offers counts, means, standard deviations, minimums, maximums, and percentiles (25th, 50th, and 75th) for each numerical column.
-This approach is used for exploratory data analysis (EDA) to quickly assess the dataset's range and variability, identify outliers, and understand the data distribution.
+The describe() method shows counts, means, standard deviations, minimums, maximums, and percentiles (25th, 50th, and 75th) for each numerical column which is present in the dataset.
+We use the describe() method mainly to show us the exploratory data analysis (EDA) to quickly assess the dataset's range and variability, identify outliers, and understand the data distribution.

 Look at the code to understand: